MichaelGaoZT/gaoziteng.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Reinforcement Learning and Deep Learning
+  - Reinforcement Learning; Deep Learning
-  - Autonomous Vehicle / Robotics
+  - Autonomous Vehicle; Robotics
-  - Decision / Behavior / Motion-Plannning
+  - Decision; Behavior; Motion-Plannning

 # Education to show in About widget
 education: